mdn/browsercompat/docs/draft/issues.rst

       version.version, and support.support is
       ``"yes"``.
 * **Content after table** - This is usually formatted as a paragraph, containing HTML.
-It should become supports.footnotes, but it will challenging to auto-parse and associate.
+If it resembles a footnote, it will be converted to supports.notes.

 Once the initial conversion has been done for a page, it may be useful to perform additional steps: